-This was a German trio of operations launched in an unsuccessful attempt to relieve the garrison of Budapest, the capital of Hungary, after it had been invested by Marshal Sovetskogo Soyuza Fyedor I. Tolbukhin’s 3rd Ukrainian Front in the 'Budapest Strategic Offensive Operation' (1/27 January 1945).
+'Konrad' was a German trio of operations launched in an unsuccessful attempt to relieve the garrison of Budapest, the capital of Hungary, after it had been invested by Marshal Sovetskogo Soyuza Fyedor I. Tolbukhin’s 3rd Ukrainian Front in the 'Budapest Strategic Offensive Operation' and was under attack in the 'Assault on Budapest Operation' (1/27 January 1945).

 'Konrad I' was attempted on 1 January by SS-Obergruppenführer und General der Waffen-SS Herbert Gille’s IV SS Panzerkorps from Táta, and was halted near Bicske; 'Konrad II' was attempted on 7 January again by the IV SS Panzerkorps but this time from Esztergom, and was checked near Budapest airport; and 'Konrad III' (designed to encircle 10 Soviet divisions) was attempted on 17 January by the IV SS Panzerkorps and General Hermann Breith’s III Panzerkorps from points to the south of Budapest, but had failed by the following day.